BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-2.md

 ## Question 4

 Which of the following is a type of programming logic?
-1 point

 - [ ] Hopping
 - [ ] Deciding